Skiing and Snowboarding Accidents and Lawsuits

 • your skiing or snowboarding instructor led you to terrain that was beyond your capability level.

-"Assumption of the Risk" Defense
+Skiing/Snowboard Accidents and the "Assumption of the Risk" Defense

 Skiing and snowboarding are known to be potentially dangerous activities.
-Because there are inherent risks in participating in these sports, the defendant (such as the ski resort owner or operator or even another skier or snowboarder who ran into you) may raise the "assumption of risk" defense.
-By raising this defense, the defendant is arguing that you are not entitled to compensation because you chose to take part in an activity that was likely to cause you harm.
-To learn more about common defenses in negligence cases, read Nolo's article Defenses in Personal Injury Cases.
+Because there are inherent risks in participating in these sports, the defendant in your lawsuit (such as the ski resort owner or operator, or even another skier or snowboarder who ran into you) may raise the "assumption of risk" defense.

-Compensation in Skiing and Snowboarding Injury Cases
+Compensation In Skiing and Snowboarding Injury Cases

 Make the Most of Your Claim